 A great day out for the family and well worth the 40 minute drive to get there.
 We park up at Villandraut and pick-up our kayaks (2 or 3 people in each), and set off downstream towards Bommes.
 You can take your own picnic in the waterproof barrel provided, and there’s a picnic point half-way.
 Allow four hours on the water to Bommes, depending on how competitive you are - and you can do a shorter or longer trip.
 A phone call back to base and they’ll pick you and the canoes up for the return.
 Around 18 € per adult, or 6 € for under tens.
 Booking advised: +33 5 56 25 38 65.

 Hardly local but we do go ten-pin bowling as a family occasionally.
 It’s great fun and not wildly expensive.
-We go to BowlingStar on the Rives d’Arcins, about 15kms away.
+We go to BowlingStar on the Rives d’Arcins, about 15kms away, which is hardly a place of beauty but it's efficient, enjoyable and not expensive.
 Chemin Courréjean, Bègles 33130.
 It opens at 2pm, so go then to be sure of a slot.

 Older children, teenagers and adults have taken to the new water-skiing lake nearby at Baurech in the warmer months and this is best booked a few days beforehand.
 Prices are reasonable and the instructor speaks good English.
 Even closer is Ski Nautique near Espiet, about 8 miles from Bauduc.
 Call +33 6 50 91 53 72.

 Little ones will also enjoy the Ferme Exotique near Cadaujac, with numerous farm animals and the odd camel in residence.
-Given that the spa for exhausted parents at Les Sources de Caudalie (qv) is near the farm, the farm could be a good day out for granny and grandpa or the au-pair as well.
+Given that the spa for exhausted parents at Les Sources de Caudalie (qv) is near the farm, the farm could be a good day out for granny and grandpa or the au-pair.

 Our favourite golf course is at the hotel and country club at Château des Vigiers, a 50 minute drive towards Bergerac, south of Ste-Foy la Grande.
 See www.vigiers.com.
 There are also a couple of good local tracks at Cameyrac and at the Golf de Teynac near Beychac.
 For details of these and the golf courses in the Médoc, around Bordeaux and by the coast, this is a useful site: www.golf-bordeaux-gironde.fr